Binary lot: Binary lots with more than two faces

 Any lot with more than two faces can function as a binary lot if all its faces are grouped into two sets.
 For example, a cubic die can deliver odds 1:1 like a fair coin if three faces are marked yes and the other three are marked no, or, with a die with normal pip markings, if one only observes whether there is a pip at the center (as on the faces 1, 3 and 5) or not.
-The dice game Bell and Hammer requires 8 cubic dice, each blank on five faces and featuring only a single marked face, each die thus delivering odds 1:5.
+The dice game Bell and Hammer requires eight cubic dice, each blank on five faces and featuring only a single marked face, each die thus delivering odds 1:5.

-Some sets of the Royal Game of Ur, dating from the mid–3rd millennium BCE, include roughly regular tetrahedral (4-faced) dice with 2 vertices marked, and 2 vertices unmarked.
+Some sets of the Royal Game of Ur, dating from the mid–3rd millennium BCE, include roughly regular tetrahedral (fourfaced) dice with two vertices marked, and two vertices unmarked.

 Outcomes and probability

 Outcomes

 When a binary lot is cast singly (as is typical with coins) it yields a single binary outcome (yes/no, win/lose, etc.).
 But more often they are cast multiply, several in a single cast (as is typical with staves and cowries), yielding a range of possible outcomes.

-When the lots are undifferentiated, then n lots produce n+1 possible outcomes: thus, casting 4 staves yields 1 out of 5 (=4+1) possible outcomes.
+When the lots are undifferentiated, then n lots produce n+1 possible outcomes: thus, casting four staves yields one out of 5 (=4+1) possible outcomes.
 These outcomes are defined by the number of marked faces uppermost, but the value of these outcomes may differ from the simple count of marked faces.
 For example, in the modern Egyptian board game Tâb, the following schedule is used: